robertjamesclayton/bash-scripts/README.md

 **usage: tcm [-s YYYY-MM-DD] [-u YYYY-MM-DD]**

-Display number of lines add and deleted and total commits over a date range.
+Display number of lines add and deleted and total commits over a date range for the current git repo

+*download to /usr/local/bin*
+*chmod +ux